ubaldot/defrecs/README.md

 Finally, you have a bunch of folders which are platform/framework specific.

-Note that each example has a `README.md` file that explain what has been done.
+Note that each example has a `README.md` file that explains what has been done.

 ## STM32F446RE